Paros is Greece’s Latest ‘It’ Island. It’s Also Great with Kids.

 WHERE TO STAY

-Where to stay is usually a toss-up between Parikia, the main port, and Naoussa, the island’s second largest town.
+Where to stay is usually a toss-up between the main port of Parikia, and Naoussa, the island’s second largest town.
 Alternatively, Alyki is a serene slice of a seaside village retreat that’s especially perfect for young families.

-You can also let your location be guided that dream beach house find – always an attractive arrangement for travelling parties with kids.
-Bordered by coastal beauties that ring its egg-shaped land, Paros has more seaside villa options than on most other Greek islands.
-And wherever you pick, you shouldn’t be far from most village conveniences like mini markets, bakeries and tavernas.
+You can also let your location be guided a dream beach house find – always an attractive option when travelling with kids.
+Bordered by coastal beauties that ring its pebble-shaped land, Paros has more seaside villa options than on most other Greek islands.
+And wherever you pick, you shouldn’t be far from village conveniences like mini markets, bakeries and tavernas.

 — PARIKIA —

 The island’s capital and commercial hub, Parikia is where you will arrive if you’re travelling by ferry.
 Not particularly charming at first glance, a tourist-geared jumble of portside businesses and tavernas line its waterfront.
 But wander into its backstreets and you will discover an old town that hasn’t lost its village charm.
 Built on the ruins of 2nd millennium BCE settlement, colourful walkways are scattered with the unexpected remains of an intriguing past.
-Somewhere within this tangle of streets is Symposium – an atmospheric bolthole for breakfast, coffee, and crepes where you can people watch from its elevated steps under a bright bougainvillea canopy.
+Somewhere within this tangle of streets is Symposium – an idyllic coffee and crepe stop with a raised platform from which to people watch.

-Parikia’s plethora of amenities that make it a choice of convenience for families.
-Livadia beach is also located within walking range.
-Backed by cafe-bars that have furnished its shores with sunbeds and parasols, all is set-up for easy dips with baby.
-Meanwhile, parents can take turns at a beach volleyball game in front of the Paros Nautical Club.
+Parikia’s plethora of amenities make it delightfully convenience for families.
+Within walking range is Livadia beach, backed by cafe-bars that have furnished its shores with sunbeds and parasols for easy dips with baby.
+Meanwhile, parents can take turns at beach volleyball in front of the Paros Nautical Club.
 Looking for a dreamier splash?
 Child-friendly Marcelo is a 7-minute drive (or a 5-minute boat taxi trip from the port) the bay after, with shallow, sandy shores and aquamarine waters.

 — NAOUSSA —